 The key?
 Letting the industry and clients guide the curriculum, from the sales process to the instructors to the training.

 “When the sales team comes to me, my job is to get to know the client’s tech and understand exactly what they need.
 Training should be customised to the industry.
 So instead of us saying “here’s what we think your company should learn, now here’s a course”, it’s “tell us what you want to learn and we’ll make it happen”.
 We start with a skills gap analysis.
 What profiles do you have internally?
 What can your team do?
 What can’t you do?
 Then we come up with a training outline.
 All our exercises at the Academy put concepts in the context of real-world problems.
 We use insurance examples for insurance companies, banking examples for banks.
 Then we go back to the client for feedback.”

-Once the curriculum is agreed, it’s over to the instructors.
+Once the curriculum is agreed upon, it’s over to the instructors.
 They’re required to tick rather a lot of boxes – and as Haythem explains, industry experience is just the start.

 “We have software developers who bring a vast pool of skills from different companies.
 Technologies keep evolving so rapidly.
 Cyber security, data science, and all the other subfields of computer science.
 But you can’t just take a regular software developer and put them in a classroom.
 You need personal skills as well as software skills.
 Being a teacher is like being a psychologist… you have to motivate people, and one technique doesn’t always motivate everyone.
 Yes, we’re technologists, but we also love education.”

 Dennis Bonilla is the Dean of the mthree Academy.
 Having spent five years as Executive Dean for the College of Information Systems and Technology and the School of Business at the University of Phoenix, he champions tailoring the training not only to the client but also to the learner.